What Is Known About Slavic Mythology

-Obviously, apart from the major gods, Slavic religion had a whole array of lesser deities, local gods, house spirits, and demons.
+Obviously, apart from the major gods, Slavic religion had a whole array of lesser deities, local gods, house spirits and demons.
 The most important of those was likely Rod – a Slavic personification of fate.
-Rod was usually accompanied by Rozhanitsy – invisible female creatures who immediately after a child’s birth decide as to its destiny (similar to Roman Parcae or Greek Moirai; i.e. Fates).
+Rod was usually accompanied by Rozhanitsy – invisible female creatures who immediately after a child’s birth decide its destiny (similar to the Roman Parcae or Greek Moirai; i.e. Fates).
 The name of both Rod and Rozhanitzy goes back to Slavic root meaning ‘birth’.
-A similar concept is Dola, a female deity or protective spirit which takes care of the household and sometimes nurses children.
+A similar concept is Dola, a female deity or protective spirit who takes care of the household and sometimes nurses children.

 Little is known of rituals and cult venues in Slavic religion.
 It seems likely that many ceremonies were performed in the open air, around natural venues, like holy trees (oaks, in particular, as linked to Perun), groves, river sources, hills, and stones.
 Christian writers also mention and sometimes carefully describe pagan temples, like the Sventovit temple in Arcona.
 However these ‘pagan churches’ are attested primarily as late as 11th and 12th centuries and are limited to Polabia and Pomerania.
 This led some scholars to suspect that these structures may be rather a late Pagan reaction to the advance of Christianity and its architecture.

 Secrets, Dreams & Stars: Spiritual Experiments in Theatre